katief01/MechaCar_Statistical_Analysis/README.md

 3) This linear model effectively predicts mpg of MechaCar prototypes based on these specific variables, vehicle length, ground clearance, and possibly weight.

 ## Summary Statistics on Suspension Coils
-The lot_summary statistics created in this challenged showed a very similar mean and median among the 3 lots of MetaCars.
-These statistics also showed a more signficant difference between the PSI variance and Standard Deviation.
+The lot_summary statistics created in this challenge showed a very similar mean and median among the 3 lots of MetaCars yet showed a wide difference between the PSI variance and Standard Deviation among the 3 lots of MetaCars.

 <img width="597" alt="lot_summary_MechaCar_Challenge" src="https://user-images.githubusercontent.com/74223626/112872451-06db8800-9086-11eb-9bb1-5eb70cddf0aa.png">